RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 But just because something is labeled as a dangerous, deadly internet drug or has the potential for widespread abuse doesn’t mean it’s bad for your hair.

-So, will Kratom tree products make you go bald?
+So, will kratom tree products make you go bald?
 Let’s look at the facts.

 This opioid withdrawal treatment may bring relief to people with certain patterns of drug use by interacting with an opioid receptor.

 But — and this is a big but — there’s a misbelief among drug users that it’s a safe solution to drug addiction.
-There have been many online reports of Kratom’s unwanted effects that could make you second-guess taking it.
+There have been many online reports of kratom’s unwanted effects that could make you second-guess taking it.

 Here’s just a short list of the adverse effects, according to the National Institutes of Health (NIH):